 Circaea erubescens, a

-perennial of 20-50cm tall, inhabits damp places like those along
+20-50cm tall perennial, inhabits damp places like those along

 streams in mountainous regions, with stems and petioles tinging red.